elleem/reading-notes/readme.md

 #### a text based interface to the system ####
 - user@bash
+- command line arguments
 - options are used to modify the behaviour of the command, usu listed before other arguments and typically start with a dash (-)
+- provides the information
+- prompts us for the next command

+#### the shell ####
+- part of the system that defines how the terminal will behave

+#### commands ####
+- echo
+- use up and down keys to navigate, don't re-enter
+- pwd print working directory
+- ls list
+- pwd print working directory